CHEM1004 Biological Chemistry

 - Chemistry underpins life.
 This unit takes you from the small, ionic molecules you have seen in earlier chemistry units, through an introduction to important concepts from organic chemistry, to the macromolecules—DNA, proteins, lipids and carbohydrates—that organise and maintain our existence.
 The point of view also changes as you progress, from individual reactions to metabolic pathways.
 The chemistry and structure of membranes and the way in which they affect cell functions are discussed.
 Protein chemistry describes the structure and role of proteins in the cell.
 Energy transduction deals with the concept of biochemical energy, and the role of proteins in storing and using energy within the cell.

-- Students are able to (1) understand principles and concepts related to (a) molecular geometry and stereochemistry; (b) nomenclature of organic molecules; (c) structure, properties and elementary reactions of common classes of organic molecules; (d) chemistry of molecules of biological relevance; (e) molecular architecture of the cell; and (f) protein chemistry and storage and use of energy in cells; (2) acquire basic practical skills in (a) basic experimental techniques in physical chemistry; (b) manipulation and use of basic chemicals and standard laboratory apparatus (c) recording and analysis of experimental measurements and procedures; and (3) gain scientific writing communication skills through preparation of written laboratory exercises, and research skills through involvement in practical class experimentation.
+- Students are able to (1) understand principles and concepts related to (a) molecular geometry and stereochemistry; (b) nomenclature of organic molecules; (c) structure, properties and elementary reactions of common classes of organic molecules; (d) chemistry of molecules of biological relevance; (e) molecular architecture of the cell; and (f) protein chemistry and storage and use of energy in cells; (2) acquire basic practical skills in (a) basic experimental techniques in physical chemistry; (b) demonstration, manipulation and use of basic chemicals and standard laboratory apparatus (c) recording and analysis of experimental measurements and procedures; and (3) gain scientific writing communication skills through preparation of written laboratory exercises, and research skills through involvement in practical class experimentation.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Professor Liz Quail and Dr Dino Spagnoli

 - Unit rules